Free shipping for orders over 120,00 Lei

 Everything you need to know about tampons

-The tampon is one of the most convenient menstrual products on the market, but if you're new to your period, the thought of using internal tampons can be intimidating!
-However, tampons are safe and a very popular product for menstrual blood because they offer more freedom of movement.
-You just have to understand how they work and get comfortable with using them!
+Tampons are one of the most convenient menstrual products on the market, but if you've just started your period, the thought of using internal tampons can be intimidating!
+However, tampons are safe and a very popular product for menstrual blood because they offer greater freedom of movement.
+You just have to understand how they work and get comfortable with the idea of using them!

 What are tampons?

 Tampons are small cotton devices that are inserted into the vagina and absorb menstrual blood.
-Some tampons come with an applicator that can help you insert it, others are without an applicator.
+Some tampons come with an applicator to help you insert them, while others come without an applicator.
 Tampons usually have a string attached to the end so you can easily remove them.

 Why are we afraid of tampons?
 Learn all about these menstrual products, starting with their history, popular prejudices and real problems! ➡ See